ioana-chiorean/mozilla-community-edu/index.markdown

 The Mozilla Reps program aims to empower and support volunteer Mozillians who want to become official representatives of Mozilla in their region/locale.

 Education and Training are a key piece in empowering our community as individuals, contributors and community builders.
+While many modules will be focused on Reps, and Rep activities, participation is open to all.

 Check back soon for training opportunities, and ways to get involved with Community Education :)